Jack Howarth (actor)

-Early and personal life
+Early life

-Born at 96 Mitchell Street, Rochdale, Lancashire, Howarth was the son of comedian Bert Howarth, and went to school with the singer and actress Gracie Fields.
+John Aubrey Conway Howarth was born at 96 Mitchell Street, Rochdale, Lancashire (now Greater Manchester) on Wednesday, 19 February 1896, the son of comedian Bert Howarth and his wife Amelia Mary (née Townsend).
+He had two brothers, Sydney and Sam, and three sisters, Ella, Elsie and Mary Louisa.
+Howarth went to school with the singer and actress Gracie Fields.

-As a child, Howarth sold theatre programmes at the Theatre Royal, Rochdale, and in 1908 at the age of twelve he began playing juvenile roles on stage.
+As a child, he sold theatre programmes at the Theatre Royal, Rochdale, and in 1908 at the age of twelve he began playing juvenile roles on stage alongside his father.
 He joined the Lancashire Fusiliers in 1915 and served in France and Belgium in World War I.